axibase/atsd-use-cases/research/cloud-oktas/README.md

 |:--:|:--:|:--:|:--:|:--:|:--:|
 ![](./images/stations_avg_0.png) | ![](./images/stations_avg_3.png) | ![](./images/stations_avg_5.png) | ![](./images/stations_avg_10.png) | ![](./images/stations_avg_20.png) | ![](./images/stations_avg_30.png)

 Averaged brightness over each disc is an estimation of the cloud cover.
-So we have 6 estimations, and their correlations with actual values of cloud cover are saved in columns **`avg0`** to **`avg30`** in these tables:
+There are six estimations, and the correlations with actual values of cloud cover are saved in columns **`avg0`** to **`avg30`** in these tables:

 **Averaged Brightness**: